List of Hollyoaks characters introduced in 2013: Leela Lomax

+Storylines

 Leela arrives to visit Tegan after she gives birth to a surprise baby.
 She agrees to move in with her parents and meets her half-brother Ste.
 In trying to help Sienna Blake (Anna Passey) to find her daughter, Leela revealed that Peri was not her sister but her daughter.
 She admits that she gave birth young and her parents agreed to be parents to her.
 She finally tells Peri that she is her mother and Peri rejects her.
 Leela's ex Cameron Campbell (Cameron Moore) arrives in Hollyoaks and tries to win her back, but at the time she was with Ziggy Roscoe (Fabrizio Santino).
 In 2015, Leela married Ziggy.
 Peri becomes pregnant at 15 by Tom Cunningham (Ellis Hollins), and later gives birth to a baby girl called Steph, making Leela a grandmother at 28.
 Ziggy dies on Christmas Eve 2015 after suffering a head injury in an explosion a day before leaving Leela heartbroken.
 Leela later falls pregnant.
 Leela is horrified when Peri goes missing and it is revealed that Nico kept her hostage in a bunker.
 Peri reveals this to them at the hospital and a furious Cameron vows revenge.
 He starts a fire which kills Nico but it also kills Ziggy's brother Joe Roscoe (Ayden Callaghan), after an explosion causes him to fall from a ferris wheel.
 A few weeks later, Cameron proposes to Leela and she happily accepts.
 Celine McQueen (Sarah George) discovers that Cameron started the fire so Cameron kills her to keep his secret.
 At Leela's hen party, Tegan pays Zack Loveday (Duayne Boachie) to be the stripper and an angry Cameron punches him.
 The guilt of Cameron's crimes becomes too much for him, so he writes a confession letter and leaves.
 Leela panics when he disappears so his cousin Courtney Campbell (Amy Conacham) tricks him into meeting her at the hospital.
 He tries to confess his crimes but Courtney persuades him to return to Leela.
 Leela finds his confession letter but only reads the first page before rushing off to the ceremony and Cameron burns it.
 After saying their vows, Leela goes into labour two months early.
 She gives birth to a baby boy but the baby is struggling to breathe.
 Cameron spots a bruise on the baby's leg and angrily accuses the staff of harming his child.
 Leela names the baby Daniel after her father.
 While they are alone, Tegan tells Leela that it was a Mongolian blue spot which is common in mixed race babies, meaning Cameron isn't the father.
 Leela tells Cameron that he isn't the father and he makes her choose between him or the baby and Leela chooses him.
 The baby's father is revealed to be Louis Loveday (Karl Collins) whose son Zack was the main suspect.